janikvonrotz/janikvonrotz.ch/content/post/2018-04-03-using-pass-in-teams.md

 # Updates

 *2019-10-16 Edit: Renamed the variables with a '$' prefix.
 Ensuring bash compatiblity.*
+*2019-10-16 Edit: Updated guide for latest pass version.*

 # Sources